-9. Participates in marketing initiatives and manages the offices’s social media initiatives including, but not limited to Google+, Facebook, LinkedIn, Twitter, and others.
+9. Participates in marketing initiatives and manages the office’s social media initiatives including, but not limited to Google+, Facebook, LinkedIn, Twitter, and others.

 10. Works closely with the Director to monitor budgets, enrollment data, course availability, and communicates issues in a timely manner.